Barclays Private Equity unit sold to management

-LONDON Barclays Private Equity is being bought out by its own management team and will be relaunched as Equistone Partners Europe, the British bank said on Friday, adding that the value of the gross assets being sold off was expected to be around 45 million pounds.
+LONDON Barclays Private Equity (BARC.L) is being bought out by its own management team and will be relaunched as Equistone Partners Europe, the British bank said on Friday, adding that the value of the gross assets being sold off was expected to be around 45 million pounds ($71.5 million).

 Barclays, which last month posted higher profits as gains in its retail banking and credit card business offset a slowdown at its investment banking arm, has sold off non-core assets over the course of the year to improve its overall returns.